 Great Blue Heron: Breeds locally from coastal Alaska, south-central Canada, and Newfoundland south to Mexico and West Indies.
 Spends winters as far north as southern Alaska, central U.S., and southern New England, extending south into Mexico.
 Preferred habitats include lakes, ponds, rivers, and marshes.

 Breeding and Nesting

-Great Blue Heron: Two to seven pale blue or blue green eggs are laid on a shallow platform of sticks lined with finer material, usually built in a tree but sometimes on the ground, or concealed in a reed bed; often nests in colonies.
+Great Blue Heron: This species usually breeds in colonies in trees close to lakes or other wetlands.
+Two to seven pale blue or blue green eggs are laid on a shallow platform of sticks lined with finer material, usually built in a tree but sometimes on the ground or concealed in a reed bed.
 Incubation ranges from 25 to 30 days and is carried out by both adults.

 Foraging and Feeding

 Great Blue Heron: They hunt mostly by wading, often belly-deep, impaling prey with a sharp, spear-like bill, or by standing and waiting for prey in shallow water.
 They also dive feet first after prey and hunt while floating or from floating objects.
 Their diet consists of fish, frogs, salamanders, lizards, snakes, shrimps, crabs, crayfish, dragonflies, grasshoppers and aquatic insects.

 Great Blue Heron: Makes a soft "kraak" or "fraunk" when disturbed or in flight; greets other members of its species with "ar."